bibanon/bibanon/Books/Books.md

 ## General

-* [[Glossary]]   Words on the internet go out of fashion faster than US Presidents, so this little dictionary will keep this guide readable long after we've forgotten about Warren G. Harding.
+* [[Terminology]]   Words on the internet go out of fashion faster than US Presidents, so this little dictionary will keep this guide readable long after we've forgotten about Warren G. Harding.
 * [[In the Beginning There was the Command Line]] - Neal Stephenson's satirical treatise of UNIX, personal computers, and the merits of graphical vs command line interfaces.

 ## Culture